10 Surprising Ballet Statistics You Need to Know

 3 Ballet Tights Can Stretch 200% of Their Original Size Ballet tights are designed for extreme flexibility, stretching up to twice their size without tearing.

-4 Professional Ballet Dancers Practice 8-12 Hours Per Day To maintain peak performance, professional dancers often train for extensive hours daily.
+4 Professional Ballet Dancers Practice 8-12 Hours Per Day To maintain peak performance, professional dancers often train for several hours daily.

-5 Ballet Shoes Were Once Heeled Early ballet shoes used to have heels until the mid-18th century when dancers moved to flat shoes for agility.
+5 Ballet Shoes Were Once Heeled Early ballet shoes used to have heels until the mid-18th century, when dancers switched to flat shoes for greater agility.

-6 The Average Ballet Career Ends at 30 Most ballet dancers retire by 30 due to the physical demands and wear on the body.
+6 The Average Ballet Career Ends at 30 Most ballet dancers retire by 30 due to the physical demands and wear on their bodies.

 7 Pointe Shoes Last Only 8-12 Hours of Dance Professional pointe shoes have a short lifespan and need frequent replacement due to wear and tear.